 The state of Pennsylvania has clear laws that protect workers that have been injured on the job.
 Our network of attorneys work hard to get you every dollar you deserve.

-You may represent yourself in WC proceedings, but a non-attorney cannot represent you.
-However, you should be aware that WC litigation is complex, and your employer or your employer’s insurance carrier will be represented by an experienced attorney.
+You should be aware that workers' compensation litigation is complex, and your employer or your employer’s insurance carrier will be represented by an experienced attorney.
+While you may represent yourself in these proceedings, a non-attorney cannot represent you.
 To obtain the best possible result for a claim, an attorney is strongly recommended.

 Your claim is not against your employer, it is against the insurance carrier